MissPooja3103/Product-Management-System-Project/README.md

 Login: Secure user login for authorized access.
 Logout: End the user session.

-Technology Used: Python, Django, HTML and CSS.
+Technology Used: Python, Django, HTML, CSS and MySQL.

 This project demonstrates basic functionality for managing products and user authentication in a web application.